IDCI-Consulting/TaskBundle/Resources/doc/how_to_create_action_service.md

 and define the Action parameters.

 Inside `doExecute`, do whatever you want.
 In our example, we do a multiplication.

+Inside `isSequential`, you MUST return a boolean that tells if the action has to be runned sequentially.
+The business logic will handle automatically the way to run actions.
+By default an action is not sequential.
+This method was implemented because of TaskBundle allows to run actions concurrently.
+See https://stackoverflow.com/a/21363518.
+**Important** : If one action is sequential in the configuration.
+The whole workflow will be run in sequential mode.

 Register your class as a tagged service
 ---------------------------------------